 - This vegetable barley soup can be kept in the fridge for a week and freezes well for a few months.
 I freeze it in smaller portions in zipper lock bags or containers.

-- The soup thickens quite a bit on standing as the barley absorbs the liquid, so add more broth or water if you want to thin it out a bit when you’re reheating it in the microwave or on the stove.
+- The soup thickens quite a bit on standing as the barley absorbs the liquid, so add extra broth or water if you want to thin it out a bit when you’re reheating it in the microwave or on the stove.

 Other healthy vegetable soup recipes you might like